oceanprotocol/vscode-extension/metadata/rug-pull-analyzer/README.md

 - Console output with all parameters per pair.
 - A PDF report saved as `report.pdf` with all printed logs.
-- Title: `"Uniswap V2 Pairs Characteristics"`
+- Title: `"Uniswap V2 Pair Characteristics"`

 ## 🚀 Requirements